 Selcen D. Muscle diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 393.

 Warner WC, Sawyer JR. Neuromuscular disorders.
-In: Azar FM, Beaty JH, Canale ST, eds.
+In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-13th ed.
-Philadelphia, PA: Elsevier; 2017:chap 35.BACK TO TOP
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 35.BACK TO TOP

 Reviewed By: Joseph V. Campellone, MD, Department of Neurology, Cooper Medical School at Rowan University, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.